 This partnership grants Barrick the option to earn up to an 80% joint venture interest in select properties by meeting specific investment and technical milestones.
 Barrick will act as operator, with Geophysx providing local expertise, data, equipment and facilities.
 Barrick brings deep technical expertise and is the most experienced player in the Caribbean through its successful operation of the Pueblo Viejo mine in the Dominican Republic.
 Jamaica and the Dominican Republic share similar geological foundations, both featuring Cretaceous volcanic arc terranes and a tectonic setting linked to subduction-related magmatism.
 These conditions are ideal for hosting gold and copper mineralization.

-What license you are advancing together with C3 Metals?
+What license are you advancing together with C3 Metals?

 Geophysx has a JV partnership with C3 Metals on a 10,000-ha property in the center of the island.
 The license covers the old Pennants gold mine, which was operated in the early 2000s.
 We believe Pennants is part of a bigger system, so the partnership combines some of C3’s ground with ours to be able to better explore and unlock the potential of the area in a more cohesive way.
 Drilling has already commenced.
 Incidentally, C3 Metals have also announced at the beginning of 2025 an earn-in with Freeport-McMoran, on a separate land package, which means that we now have two majors majors in Jamaica – and this clearly signals a turning point in Jamaica’s exploration fortunes.